maxence-de/mxc-mfo-translationhelper/README.md

 To use the TranslationHelper, follow these steps:

-1. Clone the repository to your Znuny installation.
+1a.
+Clone the repository to your workspace directory and link the module to your development environment framework.
+1b.
+Alternatively, download the opm file from the mxcPackages directory and install it using the Znuny/Otobo package manager.

 2. Initialize the TranslationHelper in your frontend module:
    ```perl